renvieir/base-next-app/README.md

+This is a repo with base configuration for production ready nextjs apps

 ## Code quality

 The repository is configure with tools (lint-staged, husky, commitlint) to ensure the code beeing commited follows the best practices defined in code and commit message linters.